-Each file shall consist of one or more File Sections.
-Each File Section of a file shall be identified by a record in the same directory.
-The sequence of the File Sections of a file shall be identified by the order of the corresponding records in the directory.
+Each file shall consist of one or more file sections.
+Each file section of a file shall be identified by a record in the same directory.
+The sequence of the file sections of a file shall be identified by the order of the corresponding records in the directory.

-A File Section may be part of more than one file and may occur more than once in the same file.
-A File Section may be identified by more than one record in the same or a different directory.
+A file section may be part of more than one file and may occur more than once in the same file.
+A file section may be identified by more than one record in the same or a different directory.

-Each File Section of a file may be recorded on a different volume.
+Each file section of a file may be recorded on a different volume.
+More than one file section of a file may be recorded on the same volume.

-6.5.2 Numbering of bytes in a file
+7.5.2 Numbering of bytes in a file

 The bytes comprising a file shall be numbered consecutively.
-The numbering shall start from 1 which shall be assigned to the first byte of the first File Section, if any.
-The numbering shall continue through successive bytes of that File Section, and then through successive bytes of each successive File Section, if any, of the file.
+The numbering shall start from 1 which shall be assigned to the first byte of the first file section, if any.
+The numbering shall continue through successive bytes of that file section, and then through successive bytes of each successive file section, if any, of the file.

-The numbering shall end with a number equal to the sum of the number of bytes in all File Sections of the file.
+The numbering shall end with a number equal to the sum of the number of bytes in all file sections of the file.

-6.5.3 Contents of a file
+7.5.3 Contents of a file